 Simmering the narrative way down to a ballet of tightly controlled impulses just daring to burst out, Mann’s film slides from cool-blue to stone-cold on the drop of a dime.
 A two-hander by nature, the film begins with a slimy Vincent (Tom Cruise) exchanging briefcases and then, in fear, swivels toward Max (Jamie Foxx), a workaday cab driver who insists, more for himself than for others, that his twelve-year sentence in a yellow box is merely a temporary getaway to accrue funding for his day-dream limo service.
 The laws of cinema dictate that these two are about to meet on the steely, side-winding streets of an LA that doubles as a prison of possibility, and triples as a long night of the soul.

 Vincent is a hitman, it turns out, and Max is being hit with a wake-up call vicariously through Vincent’s punched-up life; we don’t know that Cruise’s character is an actualization of Vincent’s dreams, but he certainly seems like a master of his own domain, which is more than can be said for the timid, ever-anxious Max.
 Vincent clearly tempting Max like a specter in control of his own actions, Max seems so desperately disfigured by the dreams he’s waited twelve years to pursue.
-Fastidiously cleansing his cab, his hair trimmed in a line like a shark, this cabbie clearly knows his stuff, but he drives away the time in a kind of zombified harmony with the aimless drifters and daydreamers of the LA world.
+Judiciously cleansing his cab, his hair trimmed in a line like a shark, this cabbie clearly knows his stuff, but he drives away the time in a kind of zombified harmony with the aimless drifters and daydreamers of the LA world.

 Vincent is his gargoyle-angel, a perverted mutation of Max’s desire to control himself and succeed in a cutthroat world.
 He’s also Max’s shadow, a vigorously vital demon whose self-success is conditioned on his ruthless amorality and inability to consider other outlets for success that don’t conform to his no-questions-asked murdering.
 When Vincent cheekily refers to Max as “one of those guys that do, not talk”, he’s projecting, but he’s also hiding that he can’t really look past his own single-minded “do, for the right cost” amorality.
-“You attract people, you’re going to get people killed who didn’t need to be”, another line spoken by Vincent to Max, puts blame on Max for “doing’ (for trying to escape Vincent’s clutches), the very thing Vincent so often demands.
-It suggests that Vincent can’t be bothered to consider himself, and the un-ironed kinks in his own philosophy, part of his own problem.
+“You attract people, you’re going to get people killed who didn’t need to be”, another line spoken by Vincent to Max, puts blame on Max for “doing” (for trying to escape Vincent’s clutches), the very thing Vincent so often demands.
+It suggests that Vincent can’t be bothered to consider himself, not to mention the un-ironed kinks in his own philosophy, as part of his own problem.

-So this reined-in film is not dumbed-down; it’s streamlined Mann, but the wrinkles are in the moments.
-Pointedly, like the film, sequences are fleeting mutant shards humble enough to make room for the next, creating a slippery movie where the bursts are meaningful precisely because they are so tenuously within our grasp, here one minute and gone the next.
 It’s a cold-case but thankfully never a head-case of a film, sweating like a clenched-fist but swerving like a smooth operator, moving at a brisk clip but taking the time to savor little slices of mood like the day-time passing by exclusively in radio (this is the sort of city that just wastes away waiting for the night) or a stride down an escalator as a slip into hell.
 An alley cat beat and a countenance of equal portions low-to-the-ground realism and sleek, hyper-modern halitosis, Collateral is pickled in vinegar.